Ralpina/fungalOTUpipeline/README.md

 ## Searching filtered sequences against the UNITE database
 The script "8_searchUnite.sh" will:
--search all filtered contigs and singlets against UNITEv9 (using the algorithm usearch_global in vsearch);
+-search all filtered contigs and singlets against [UNITE v.9](https://doi.plutof.ut.ee/doi/10.15156/BIO/2483911) (using the algorithm usearch_global in vsearch), using a similarity threshold of 97%;
 -print lists of taxa with corresponding SH codes, for contigs, singlets and combined contigs/singlets.